Jumia Technologies AG (JMIA)’s latest performance is not what we had anticipated - News Daemon

 Sponsored

-While this was happening, its average annual earnings per share was recorded -2.40%.
+Meanwhile, its annual earnings per share averaged -2.40%.
 With a float of $99.88 million, this company’s outstanding shares have now reached $99.88 million.

 The extent of productivity of a business whose workforce counts for 4484 workers is very important to gauge.
 In terms of profitability, gross margin is +56.70, operating margin of -135.07, and the pretax margin is -127.27.